 Level 3 – Active Community Ambulators

-Amputees within this classification have access to many advanced assembly features, which typically incorporate dynamic assist at toe-off, helping propel the leg into swing phase and reducing energy expenditure.
+Amputees within this classification have access to many advanced design features, which typically incorporate dynamic assist at toe-off, helping propel the leg into swing phase and reducing energy expenditure.

 These energy-storing-and-release or dynamic response feet address a frequent complaint of lower limb prosthesis-wearers: the “dead leg” feeling experienced with each toe-off as residual limb musculature must provide total propulsion of the prosthesis.
 In a dynamic response foot, the flexible keel functions as a spring, which deforms during weight-bearing, storing energy, then releases that energy during late-stance phase, providing forward propulsion.

-Early dynamic response feet were created mostly for amputee athletes, but steady improvements in assembly, weight reduction, reliability and cost have brought these components within the realm of moderately active, “everyday” amputees.
+Early dynamic response feet were created mostly for amputee athletes, but steady improvements in design, weight reduction, reliability and cost have brought these components within the realm of moderately active, “everyday” amputees.

 Level 4 – High Activity — Child, Active Adult, Athlete